COST GUIDES

 Land, property and tradespeople prices vary massively according to where you live in the UK

-We always recommend speaking to local builders, architects and tradespeople to get quotes for accurate costs to rebuild your house
+It is a good idea to speak with local builders, architects and tradespeople to get quotes for accurate costs to rebuild your house

 Taking on a rebuild is one of the ultimate home improvement projects – and one of the costliest!